nmfs-fish-tools/ghactions4r/README.md

 ```r
 ghactions4r::use_calc_coverage()
 ```
+(a codecov.io account is also necessary to view the coverage results)

 - To update documentation using `devtools::document()`:
 ```r
 ghactions4r::use_update_roxygen_docs()
 ```

-- To update code styling using `styler::style_pkg()`:
+- To update R code styling using `styler::style_pkg()`:
 ```r
 ghactions4r::use_style_r_code()
 ```

-- To update documentation and code styling (with the option of running `r4ss:::rm_dollar_sign()`)
+- To update documentation and code styling (with the option of running `ghactions4r::rm_dollar_sign()`):
 ```r
 ghactions4r::use_doc_and_style_r(use_rm_dollar_sign = FALSE)
 ```

-- To automatically update package down that has already been set up:
+- To automatically update pkgdown that has already been set up:
 ```r
 ghactions4r::use_pkgdown()
 ```

-Commit an push the files up to github, making the github actions available on the repository of the R package.
+Commit and push the files generated up to github, making the github actions available for the repository of the R package.

 The templates these functions generate can also be [viewed](https://github.com/nmfs-fish-tools/ghactions4r/tree/main/inst/templates) for reference.

 ## The Github action I added to my repository failed.
 What should I do?

-Please submit an [issue](https://github.com/nmfs-fish-tools/ghactions4r/issues) or email fisheries.toolbox@noaa.gov.
-Bugs are always possible, as this repository is still new and experimental.
+Please submit an [issue](https://github.com/nmfs-fish-tools/ghactions4r/issues) or email kathryn.doering@noaa.gov.
+Bugs are always possible, as this repository is still experimental.
+Reporting issues will make ghactions4r better for all users!

 ## Disclaimer